rkhiar/IA/README.md

       "3551916" : [2,5,0,0,12,9,1,0,0,0,0,0]
 }

-The API is accessible using **POSTMAN with a JSON ["POST" or "GET"] request containing body as the input example described above** :
+The API is accessible using **POSTMAN with a JSON ["POST" or "GET"] request containing body as the input example described above**.
-ec2-35-180-85-192.eu-west-3.compute.amazonaws.com:8080/forcast
+Link : ec2-35-180-85-192.eu-west-3.compute.amazonaws.com:8080/forcast